 This division provides grant opportunities to U.S. nonprofits for cultural exchange activities; residencies, mentoring, and training programs; programs sponsored by U.S. Embassy public diplomacy offices; and presentations at major international visual arts exhibitions and cultural centers.

 The Performing Arts Alliance advocates with the broader arts and exchanges community for appropriations and increased capacity for the Cultural Programs Division, for research and evaluation on the impact of cultural diplomacy, and for increased outreach and transparency about cultural exchange programs.

 We urge Congress to:

-- Encourage the State Dept. to conduct research and evaluations on the impact, value, and success of arts diplomacy as part of its smARTpower strategies to build cross-cultural understanding.
+- Encourage the State Department to evaluate and publicly report on the impact, value, and success of arts diplomacy as part of its smart power strategies to build cross-cultural understanding.

 Information provided by the Performing Arts Alliance.